 What is TUDCA?

-This potential ingredient is tauroursodeoxycholic acid or TUDCA.
-It’s a bile acid derivative that naturally occurs in our body.
-TUDCA has been therapeutically used in traditional Chinese medicine for millennia, and they use it mainly for biliary and hepatic disorders.
 Our body only makes small amounts of this health-giving compound, but it’s essential to know that this bile salt influences many bodily functions.

-For ages, traditional Chinese medical practitioners have had a lot of knowledge on the benefits of TUDCA.
-They prescribe TUDCA for various conditions like helping detoxify the liver treat heat illnesses such as spasms, fever, and vision problems, and it helps improve many other conditions. earning the scientific spotlight just recently, it is the subject of many clinical studies that are being conducted by scientists, exploring its potential health benefits.
+For ages, traditional Chinese medical practitioners have had a lot of knowledge of the benefits of TUDCA.
+They prescribe TUDCA for various conditions, such as helping detoxify the liver and treating illnesses such as spasms, fever, and vision problems.

 Another exciting thing to know about TUDCA is that bears produce large amounts of TUDCA in their bodies.
 Scientists believe that it may help them hibernate for so long in the winter.